 When a sibling of a disabled* or autistic person becomes a primary caregiver, the shift can be overwhelming.
 In Canada, there are few resources available to support this transition.

-With support from the Canadian Centre for Caregiving Excellence (CCCE) and Siblings Canada, a research team from Western University will complete a project to better understand this period of change and how it impacts the mutual care relationships between siblings.
-The purpose of this project is to learn about the experiences of the siblings and how they imagine their futures together by highlighting recurring themes and shared values.
+With support from CCCE and Siblings Canada, a research team from Western University has completed a project to better understand this period of change and how it impacts the mutual care relationships between siblings.
+The purpose of this project was to learn about the experiences of siblings and how they imagine their futures together by highlighting recurring themes and shared values.

 • Conducting a series of interviews and video testimonials with adults and their disabled siblings